rubyonracetracks/tutorial-rails-rubymn2/06-04-opening_index_search.md

     collection { post :search, to: 'openings#index' }
   end
 ```
 * Enter the command "test1".
-Now your test fails because no ransack search object is provided.
+Now your 3 tests fail because no ransack search object is provided.

 ### Controller
 * Edit the file app/controllers/openings_controller.rb and replace the definition of the index action with the following code: